There are many different grow lights to choose from for your indoor garden.

-You can modify the spectrum of Viparspectra Reflector LEDs through their Veg and Bloom switches.
+You can modify the light spectrum of Viparspectra Reflector LEDs.
+Just use their Veg and Bloom switches.

-Those lights are really inexpensive.
+These lights are really inexpensive, too!

+Kind LED is one of the best LED grow lights on the market.
 This purple LED grow light has one of the most optimized light spectrums for plants.

-It also puts out small quantities of far-red and infrared light that can boost flower formation and yield.
+It also puts out small quantities of far-red and infrared light.
+They can boost flower formation and yield.

 Kind LED K3 XL300 also has secondary optical lenses that improve canopy penetration by more than 200%.

-The light has a good light output and its coverage area is around 2′ x 2.5′ (0.6m x 0.75m).
+The light has a good light output, and its coverage area is around 2′ x 2.5′ (0.6m x 0.75m).

-Bestva DC series LEDs are a brilliant choice If you’re searching for a purple grow light.
+Bestva DC series LEDs are a brilliant choice.
+This series works well if you’re searching for a purple grow light.

-The lowest model in the series draws 185 watts of power only and can cover up to 4′ x 4′ (1.2m x 1.2m) growing area!
+The lowest model in the series only draws 185 watts of power and can cover up to 4′ x 4′ (1.2m x 1.2m) growing area!

 Bestva DC grow lights are far less expensive than Kind LED K3 lights.

-- Likesuns Gooseneck LED Grow Light
+4) Likesuns Gooseneck LED Grow Light

-The light is very inexpensive.
+The light is very inexpensive, too.